SDPB Arts

 But I'm also not scared to embrace things that might happen, that I can explore something totally different.

-I can go in and just go in a totally opposite direction of what I normally do, and still feel fine about that.
+I can go on and just go in a totally opposite direction of what I normally do and still feel fine about that.

-And I think that that's one of the biggest encouragements that I do share with youth is like, you know, just be you.
+And I think that that's one of the biggest encouragement that I do share with the youth is like, you know, just be you, you know, however you want to start to identify who you are, be confident in that.

-Sometimes we gotta build up the confidence, but you should never question that too much.
+You know, sometimes we got to build up the confidence, but you should never question that too much.

-And you should never let anybody kind of push you outside of that realm or a bit of where you feel confident in that.
+And you should never let anybody kind of push you outside of that realm or orbit of where you feel confident not.

 And then just look at all the nice things that are available.

-But for some people, maybe they love the quality of a digital aesthetic.
+But for some people, maybe they love the quality of a digital, esthetic.

-You know, you love graphic design or even now, augmented reality, all of these things that are a part of that culture that you as a youth are involved with.
+You know, you love graphic design or even now augmented reality, all these things that are part of that culture that you as a youth are involved with.

 I mean, embrace that.

-You know, gaming is a culture that's an art form as well, too, that's beautiful.
+You know, gaming is a culture that's an art form as well too.

 Don't totally close yourself off to what other arts can be out there that you are not aware of yet.